Programme/Approved Electives for 2024/25

 Aims

-This module will provide students with an understanding of mental health law, introducing theoretical arguments concerning diagnosis and identification of mental illnesses, social policy dimensions, and legal doctrine.
+This module aims to provide an appreciation of the main general legal and ethical principles underlying mental health law.
+This module will provide you with an understanding of mental health law, introducing theoretical and philosophical arguments concerning perceptions of mental illnesses, social policy dimensions, and legal doctrine.
 Key themes will include autonomy, capacity, control, coercion and empowerment.

 Intended Learning Outcomes